Hailstorm, roof damage, great CX

 How Delivering an Exceptional Client Experience can Lead to Referrals and Easy Cross Selling Opportunities

 I was trying to figure out why I liked this roofing company so much.
 I realized that I work with great firms like this every day at Client Savvy.
 Working in professional services is a challenge.
-We know that our clients appreciate our services, however we also realize that it is extremely difficult to not become a commodity.
-There is a finite sized pie, and so many different firms are working hard to get the biggest slice they can.
+We know our clients appreciate our services; however, we also realize it is extremely difficult to not become a commodity.
+There is a finite-sized pie, and so many different firms are working hard to get the biggest slice they can.

 So, how do we get the appropriately sized piece?
-In my experience, the most successful firms make a conscious effort to do the 3 things mentioned below.
+In my experience, the most successful firms make a conscious effort to do the three things mentioned below.

 Understanding client needs and perceptions, systemizing and operationalizing your approach